How to Make a Lung Model in 6 Easy Steps

 Step 4.

-With a crayon or marker, draw bronchioles and alveoli on the brown paper bags “lungs”.
+Draw bronchioles and alveoli with a crayon or marker on the brown paper bags “lungs.”

 (Tip: If you have long bags, cut them shorter.
-Most kids will have an easier time blowing air into “smaller” lungs.)
+“Smaller” lungs will be easier for kids to blow into.)

 Your lungs have lots of little bronchioles and alveoli.
 Bronchioles are the smallest airways in the respiratory system.
 Alveoli are the small bags of air at the end of each bronchiole.